FDanielPacheco/ais-history/README.md

 # AIS-History: AIS temporal parser and geospatial vessel visualization.

-`AIS-History` is a Python-based pipeline for processing raw AIS (Automatic Identification System) maritime data stored as JSON message streams.
+`AIS-History` is a Python-based pipeline for processing raw AIS (Automatic Identification System) maritime data stored as JSON message streams, output obtained by logging the JSON console output of AIS-Catcher project by Jasper.
 The project converts large-scale AIS logs into structured Apache Parquet datasets, applies temporal and geospatial filtering, and generates interactive time-based vessel movement visualizations.

 The processing architecture is divided into two main stages: